evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Performance

-The Volvo EX90 Twin Motor Performance has a maximum power of 380 KW (517 hp/510 bhp) and a total torque of 910 nm (672 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.7 seconds and has a top speed of 210 km/h (131 mph).
+The Volvo EX90 Twin Motor Performance delivers a solid performance with a maximum power of 380 kW (517 hp / 510 bhp) and a total torque of 910 Nm (672 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.7 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging